Rome80/Powershell/UnderTheWire/century.md

 ![image](https://user-images.githubusercontent.com/25660910/118484058-b4762980-b70e-11eb-9664-51de48ab7ca3.png)

-To see the number of files that exists in a certain folder we use the command Get-ChildItem -File.
-This will only show us a list of files so we can add the command Measure-Object <br>
+To see the number of files that exists in a certain folder we use the command **Get-ChildItem -File**.
+This will only show us a list of files so we can add the command **Measure-Object** <br>

 Password - ```123``` <br>